d-ivashchuk/chat.so/blogpost.md

 Let's make sense out of it piece by piece.

 The following part is a mere setup where we tell Prisma that we want to use `postgresql` db & it will be accessible at the particular destination - here we specify that our database connection string is living in `.env` file.
+You are also most welcome to use any other SQL db provider for this tutorial and host the database wherever you want!
+Here is the example of how to do this [in sqlite](https://www.prisma.io/docs/concepts/database-connectors/sqlite)

 Namely we should have `DATABASE_URL=postgresql://postgres:secret@localhost:5432/pg?schema=public` there, if you choose to run the database in docker by running `docker-compose up -d` at the root of the project